Dozens of new monkeypox cases discovered in England

 People who have had contact with someone with the disease should also be risk assessed and may be told to isolate for 21 days if necessary.

-They should also abstain from sex from the first signs of symptoms and through the early stages and make sure to use condoms for eight weeks after infection.
+They should also abstain from sex from the first signs of symptoms and make sure to use condoms for eight weeks after infection.

+The disease, first found in monkeys, can be transmitted from person to person through close physical contact, including sexual intercourse, and is caused by the monkeypox virus.

 Although this advice applies to everyone, the agency said the majority of the cases identified to date have been among men who are gay, bisexual and men who have sex with men, so is asking those people in particular to be aware of the symptoms, particularly if they have recently had a new sexual partner.